ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ## Team Makeup

 The key difference in impact between junior and senior talent is the consistency with which they can reliably solve different kinds of problems.
 As engineers become more experienced, their judgment and decision-making improve on larger and larger surface areas.
-Similarly, you should expect that more senior talent will develop solutions that have fewer defects, last longer, and are more durable to requirements change along the way. at s not to say everyone has to be senior; in fact, it's rare that a majority of projects involve architecting brand-new greenfield solutions.
+Similarly, you should expect that more senior talent will develop solutions that have fewer defects, last longer, and are more durable to requirements change along the way.
+That s not to say everyone has to be senior; in fact, it's rare that a majority of projects involve architecting brand-new greenfield solutions.

 The right blend for any given team considers the types of work to be done and staffs the team thoughtfully as a result.